 Matt Smith layers his rubbery-faced, zany energy over the mannerisms and ‘wit’ of the notoriously prickly Duke of Edinburgh.
 I kept expecting him to suggest a Doctor Who-themed nursery for Charles and Anne.

-The Crown is secure enough in its power that we also spend plenty of time with the politicians.
-Still needing a movie to themselves are John Lithgow in his portrayal of Churchill at 80, and Stephen Dillane as the painter Graham Sutherland, hired to make a portrait of the PM.
+The Crown is secure enough in its power that we also spend plenty of time with the politicians, although still needing a movie to themselves are John Lithgow as Churchill, and Stephen Dillane as the painter Graham Sutherland, hired to produce a portrait of the PM.
 (It ends up on a bonfire – true story, apparently).

 The Crown can be artificial, as things have to be explained to the audience.
 Underlings tell Her Majesty: “And your father’s real name was Albert, and of course your uncle’s real name was David and your name is Elizabeth…”